jacksorjacksor/jacksorjacksor-wagtailsite/learning_about_categories_and_routable_pages.md

         -   Be _very clear_ on how these are made and what the process is around them
     *   Assess from there

+# Step 1

+-   Understanding how to get the category associated with the item page

+# Step 2

+-   Let's try to make the HTML snippets of the 4 grid box (in the PDF)

 ## Results

     -   Understanding much more clear about relationship between: